OSM-Notes/OSM-Notes-Ingestion/docs/Process_API.md

 - **Single Script Approach**: Considered combining API and Planet processing into one script, but rejected to maintain separation of concerns and allow independent optimization
 - **Partitioning Strategy**: Evaluated partitioning for API processing but chose sequential processing for simpler architecture and better suitability for incremental updates
-- **Connection Pooling**: Evaluated multiple connection strategies and chose single persistent connection for optimal performance with frequent small queries

 ### Trade-offs

-- **Simplicity vs. Performance**: Sequential processing with connection pooling provides good performance for incremental updates while maintaining simplicity
+- **Simplicity vs. Performance**: Sequential processing provides good performance for incremental updates while maintaining simplicity
 - **Validation Speed**: Optional validations can be skipped (`SKIP_XML_VALIDATION`, `SKIP_CSV_VALIDATION`) for faster processing in production
 - **Error Recovery**: Comprehensive error handling adds overhead but ensures system reliability and easier debugging